Azure-Samples/azure-health-data-and-ai-samples/samples/Patient and Population Services G10/docs/deployment.md

 Make sure you have the pre-requisites listed below
 - **Installation:**
   - [Git](https://git-scm.com/) to access the files in this repository.
-  - Azure Developer CLI: Please install this via [the instructions here](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows)
+  - [Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli) to run scripts that interact with Azure.
+  - [Azure Developer CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd?tabs=baremetal%2Cwindows) to deploy the infrastructure and code for this sample.
   - [Visual Studio](https://visualstudio.microsoft.com/), [Visual Studio Code](https://code.visualstudio.com/), or another development environment (for changing configuration debugging the sample code).
   - [Node / NPM](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) for building the frontend application and installing the US Core FHIR Profile.
   - [.NET SDK 6+](https://learn.microsoft.com/dotnet/core/sdk) installed (for building the sample).